-The Program of Study (POS) lists your committee chair and other committee members and the courses that comprise your master's program.
+The Program of Study (POS) is your graduation requirements form.
+The POS lists your committee chair and other committee members as well as the courses that comprise your master's program required to graduate.
 Your permanent advisor/committee chair, in collaboration with other members of your thesis committee, will help you identify the appropriate course work for your program of study.
-When committee members approve the form in myWSU, it indicates they agree to be on your committee and approve your program of study.
+When committee members approve the form within their myWSU portals, it indicates they agree to be on your committee and approve your program of study.

-The core courses for the M.A. include a minimum of 34 semester hours of graded course work.
-The core should include the required foundation courses listed in this handbook, as well as the Research Core.
+The Foundation Core courses for the M.A. include a minimum of 18 credits of graded coursework.
+The core should include six of the seven courses listed in this handbook.
+The Foundation Core will be supplemented with an additional 6 credits of graded coursework.

-These graded courses are listed in the "Core Program" section of the Program of Study form.
+These graded courses are listed in the "COURSEWORK: Graded (A-F)" section of the Program of Study form.
 Generally, only graduate-level WSU and transfer courses can be included in the Program of Study.
 However, your master's program committee may approve up to 6 credits of non-graduate credit (300- or 400-level courses at WSU) for your program of study.
 Courses graded S/F may NOT be used in the core program.
 Any course included in the Program of Study form in which a grade of "C-" or below is earned must be repeated as a graded course (it cannot be repeated on an S/F basis-satisfactory/fail) nor may it be dropped from your Program of Study.

-In the "Research and Additional Studies" section of the Program of Study form, list the Special Projects or Independent Study (ED_PSYCH 600) and Master's Research, Thesis, and/or Examination (ED_PSYCH 700) credits you plan to take, as well as courses taken on an S/F basis.
-You must enroll in a minimum of two credits of ED_PSYCH 700 in the semesters in which you take your Proposal Defense (T1) and the semester you defend your thesis.
-Your program must include at least eleven (11) credits of ED_PSYCH 700.
-Each semester you must enroll in at least 1 credit of Ed_Psych 700.
+In the "COURSEWORK: Non-Graded (S/F)" section of the Program of Study form, list any courses taken on an S/F basis, and report the number of ED_PSYCH 600 credits required for the degree.
+On the line dedicated for your research/thesis credits (S/U grading scale), your program must include at least six credits of ED_PSYCH 700.
+Each semester you must enroll in at least 1 credit of ED_PSYCH 700, and you must enroll in two credits in the semester of your thesis defense (T2).
 Before enrolling, meet with your advisor to discuss your goals and to complete the Independent Study Form.
-Submit the form to the ELSSECP Office, Cleveland 351 before the 10th day of classes.
+Submit the form to the KEP Office, Cleveland 351 before the 10th day of classes each and every term you enroll in ED_PSYCH 700.

 The POS must be typed and circulated to the faculty members you asked to serve on your thesis committee for their initial approval.
-The Program of Study is submitted through a student's myWSU account.
-Although Graduate School policy requires that this form be completed no later than the third semester of graduate work, of if you are a part-time student, no later than your sixth semester, or completion of 24 credits, whichever comes first, you are encouraged to submit it shortly after your first semester of course work, if you are a full-time student, or, if you are a part-time student, during your fifth semester or after completion of 20 credits.
+The Program of Study is submitted through your myWSU portal.
+Although Graduate School policy requires that this form be completed no later than the end of second semester of graduate work or if you are a part-time student, no later than your sixth semester, or completion of 12-18 credits, whichever comes first.